-- In a large skillet, heat 1 tbsp oil over medium-high.
+- In a large skillet, heat 1 tablespoon oil over medium-high.

 - Add the green pepper, kale, celery, carrot, mushrooms, red onion, garlic and veggie "beef" (if using).
-Season with ¾ tsp of salt.
+Season with ¾ teaspoon of salt.
 Sauté until vegetables are tender.

 - Add 1 can tomatoes (undrained), 1 cup vegetable stock, chickpeas, black beans, sugar, chili powder, oregano, sriracha, and cumin.